appy-one/acebase-core/README.md

-# AceBase JSON database server
+# AceBase realtime database server

 A fast, low memory, transactional, index & query enabled JSON database server for node.js with realtime notifications of data changes.
 Built-in user authentication and authorization enables you to define rules on who and where users are allowed to read and/or write data.
 Inspired by the Firebase realtime database, with additional functionality and less data sharding/duplication.
 Capable of storing up to 2^48 (281 trillion) object nodes in a binary database file that can theoretically grow to a max filesize of 8PB (petabytes).
 AceBase can run anywhere: in the cloud, NAS, local server, your PC/Mac, Raspberry Pi, wherever you want.